LeonardoJost/MRlibrary/README.md

 To add a custom cube figure, open customModels.R and add or edit a return number.
 Specify all three dimensional coordinates of the bottom left corner of each cube in the returned matrix.
 The cubes should be ordered in a way that fits the coloring (if using multiple colors).
 The first cube will be colored in the first color, second in second color, and so on, with colors starting from the first color again after the last color is reached.
 Custom colorings can be specified in the getColors function.
 For examples of cube figure coordinates, see custom model 1 or all 16 models in petersBattistaModels.R.

 ### Generate custom noncube figures
-To add custom noncube figures, proceed as with custom cube figures, just specify all points in three dimensions that are supposed to be drawn in the figure.
+To add custom noncube figures, proceed as with custom cube figures, just specify all points in three dimensions that are supposed to be drawn in the figure (base R functions for reading files might be useful here).
 Specify the colors of the points in the order of the points.
 Set the parameter pixelDiameter to 1 when drawing, otherwise a cube will be added on top of each point.

 ### Use background images
 This one is easy.
 Specify your desired background image in the parameters and set the backgroundColor to 'none'.
 Use quadratic images to avoid skewed results.